apidesignmatters/apidesignmatters.github.io/_posts/2024-09-19-leave-a-calling-card.md

 defeating the Developer Experience benefits of using reference objects.
 Choose key attributes of the resource to include in the reference object, such as the name or type of the resource.
-Avoid sensitive data, such as full account numbers, sensitive personally identifiable information (PII), etc. (Note: the author name shown in examples above is not PII, but is the author's public pen name.)
+Avoid sensitive data, such as full account numbers, sensitive Personally Identifiable Information (PII), etc. (Note: the author name shown in examples above is not PII, but is the author's public pen name.)

 <hr>
 I hope you see value in using reference objects over more cryptic and opaque identifiers or URLs.
 Why not try them out in your next API design?
 Please leave comments to share your experience.